chiragchadha1/hubspot-oauth-supabase-template/README.md

 A complete, production-ready OAuth 2.0 backend for HubSpot apps built on Supabase.
 Deploy in minutes with automatic token refresh, secure storage, and a ready-to-use API client.

+Based on the [HubSpot OAuth Quickstart](https://github.com/HubSpot/oauth-quickstart-nodejs) flow, but optimized for Supabase Edge Functions.

 [Deploy with Supabase](https://supabase.com/dashboard/new)

 ## ✨ Features